 In 1660, French King Louis XIV built the Fort Saint-Jean in Marseille, but famously had his cannons pointed AT the city, instead of to defend it.
 Today, the rivalry still remains, in sports but also between politicians.
 You can read more about the Marseille – Paris rivalry here.

-1. Sex is not considered a taboo as in some cultures, and jokes and references to sex abound in film, books, and music.
-It is not necessary to wait until marriage for sex, and in some instances, couples getting married in France will even be asked for proof by their local townhall, that they live together to prove that it is not a “fake marriage”.
+1. Love-making is not considered a taboo as in some cultures, and jokes and ribald references abound in film, books, and music.
+It is not necessary to wait until marriage for consummate the relationship, and in some instances, couples getting married in France will even be asked for proof by their local townhall, that they live together to prove that it is not a “fake marriage”.

 2. Nudity however is on the decline, with the 1960s French trend of going topless on the beach not being as widespread these days.
 People have started to understand the effects of sun damage and cultural norms make it less important to “not have tan lines”.

-You can read more about sex and nudity in France here.
+You can read more about love and romance in France here.

 And with that, are there any other French cultural habits that you have noticed?
 Comment below and let me know.